top of page

 Digital Literacy Curricula

-Digital ATDN, in collaboration with the CSDE, has selected three digital skill curricula for use at your agency.
+Digital ATDN, in collaboration with SDE, has selected three digital skill curricula for use at your agency.
 Each curriculum aligns with at least one of the digital skills frameworks outlined in the Digital Literacy section of the Digital Learning Plan.
 Below is a Digital Skills Spectrum, illustrating the levels of digital literacy developed within each curriculum.

 Digital Skills Spectrum